 People, their decisions and actions lie at the heart of effective wetland conservation.
 Local communities, Site Managers, local and national government decision-makers, educators, NGOs and the general public all have a role to play in conserving migratory birds and their wetland habitats.
 Encouraging and facilitating their interest and involvement in conserving migratory bird habitat for the benefit of nature and people is the key aim of the Communication, Education, Participation and Awareness (CEPA) Working Group.

-Established in 2010 at the 5th meeting of the Partners, the CEPA Working Group developed a Communication Strategy in 2012 recognising that CEPA processes need to be used at all levels within the Partnership to achieve the objectives of the EAAF as identified in the Partnetship’s Implementation Strategy.
+Established in 2010 at the 5th meeting of the Partners, the CEPA Working Group developed a first Communication Strategy in 2012 recognising that CEPA processes need to be used at all levels within the Partnership to achieve the objectives of the EAAF as identified in the Partnership’s Implementation Strategy.
 This Strategy was replaced at MOP9 with the Communication, Education, Participation and Awareness (CEPA) Strategy and Action Plan 2017-2021 (hotlink to doc).
 This document identifies a range of skills, templates, materials and activities that will contribute to the conservation of migratory waterbirds and their habitat and bring benefits to local communities.
 It also clearly identifies the various implementer groups who should be taking the lead in implementation.

 Bio: Sandra took over as Chair of the CEPA Working Group for the EAAFP at the 8th Meeting of the Parties.
 She studied ecology at the University of Stirling in Scotland receiving a BA and PhD.
 Her next steps continued the interest in the natural environment with teaching and researching in freshwater ecology at the Agricultural University of Malaysia followed by several years in Singapore as a freelance natural history writer for newsprint and magazines as well as secondary science school teaching.
 In Switzerland, she spent some years as a consultant with the Ramsar Convention Secretariat and several UN bodies before working full-time for Ramsar from 2000-2014.
 During this period she played an important role in the development and evolution of the Convention’s CEPA Programme.